Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

    @ mousetrap ~/Workspace/mousetrap.jl/src/mousetrap.jl:1457
 ```

-We can't add it as a child because `Placeholder`, the new Julia struct, is not yet considered a widget.
+But we can't, because `Placeholder`, the new Julia struct, is not yet considered a `mousetrap.Widget`.

 ### Widget Interface

-To solve this we come back to our two properties that make something a widget:
+To solve this, we come back to our two properties that make something a widget:
 1) it is direct or indirect subtype of `Widget`
 2) `get_top_level_widget`, which maps it to its top-level widget, is defined for this type